jroth49/DigitalArtFrame/README.md

 # DigitalArtFrame

-This will webscrape from the larget online art gallery by category/filter.
-It will sort the images download the correct resolution size and display them on a simple html/js slideshow.
-It shows random art pieces around the world including price/artist/location.
-All of the art can be purchased online from the original website.
-I've made this little project setup on a raspberry pi and display it to a $10 lcd screen in my room.
-I will post a picture at a later date.
+This will turn and computer display into a Digital Art Frame.
+This is a small project I designed.
+It webscrapes the largest online art gallery for images and stores them on your device.
+It has option to display art information or fullscreen.

+I built this on a raspberry pi and a salvaged 10$ LCD screen.

 ![unnamed](https://user-images.githubusercontent.com/52512047/218915527-690147c8-eef6-47e1-bcb6-ed205b3a4431.jpg)